Andinoriel/hash-trash/README.md

 > Keep in mind that due to Rust specificity, the application will not work in debug build

+### Cs

+1. Cd to the "cs" dir;

+2. Just use csharp compiler to build this file.

 ## License

 This project is licensed under the [MIT License](LICENSE).